-- Digital Identity A unique identifier that, together with relevant attributes, is required in the context of a digital transaction to generate value. - Journey-based Creation The process that guides a customer through a series of interactions prior to establishing a digital identity.
+- Digital Identity the combination of a unique identifier together with relevant attributes that uniquely identifies an entity. - Journey-based Creation The process that guides a customer through a series of interactions prior to establishing a digital identity.
 For example, capturing the minimum basic information needed from a customer to enable creation of an identity. - Attributes Key/value pairs relevant for the digital identity (username, first name, last name, etc.). - Inter-organizational (Federation): An organization relies on another organization's digital identity and lifecycle management processes. - Intra-organizational (Single Sign-On): A central digital identity, such as an account in a directory, is linked by downstream systems as authoritative for authentication.